b-s-code/thumbdox/docs/design/dev_env_setup.md

 ### Editing the 3D model source

 The source code for the 3D model is `3D_model/model.py`.
-Editing that Python file is necessary to change the model (it is not intended that the generated OpenSCAD code be manually written to).
+Editing that Python file is necessary to change the model (it is not intended that this project's generated OpenSCAD code be manually edited).

 ### Compiling the 3D model source to OpenSCAD code